Position: Professor & Abraham Distinguished Professor of Louisiana Environmental Studies, Department of Environmental Sciences

-Currently serving as major professor of 1 PhD student in Geography and 3 PhD student in Environmental Sciences.PhD: 20; MS: 30 (Postdocs: 8)
+Currently serving as major professor of 2 PhD students in Environmental Sciences

 Xu YJ, Lam NSN, Liu KB.
 Eds.
 2018.
 Resilience and Sustainability of the Mississippi River Delta as a Coupled Natural-Human System.
 London: MDPI.
 (Collected articles from the special issue published in Water).

 Quattrochi DA, Wentz E, Lam NSN, Emerson CW.
 Eds.
 2017.
 Scale in Remote Sensing and GIScience Applications.
 New York: Routledge.
 401p.

 LAM NSN, De Cola L, eds.
 1993.
 Fractals in Geography.
 Englewood Cliffs, NJ: Prentice Hall.
 308p.
 (Reprinted by Blackburn Press in 2002).